REFUGEES & PEOPLE SEEKING ASYLUM IN THE AUSTRALIAN COMMUNITY

 Permanent Protection Visas (onshore)

-people in Australia were granted permanent protection visas in the financial year 24-25.
-In the previous financial year a total of 3,250 people were granted permanent protection visas onshore.
+people in Australia were granted permanent protection visas from 01 July to 31 Oct 2025.
+In the 24-25 financial year a total of 4,045 people were granted permanent protection visas onshore.

 Source: Department of Home Affairs.

-People in Australia are awaiting a decision on their refugee claim (down from 37,093 three years ago).
+People in Australia are awaiting a decision on their refugee claim (37,093 four years ago).

-People in Australia have been refused a permanent protection visa, but have not yet departed (up from 52,032 three years ago).
+People in Australia have been refused a permanent protection visa, but have not yet departed (52,032 four years ago).
 This figure includes people who are awaiting a merits or judicial review of their case.

 Source: Department of Home Affairs